Gatlinburg. It really should be Ogleburg. Or Oglesville. Maybe Oglestown.

 Reportedly, the letter stated that neither anti-missionary nor pro-missionary Baptists should be denied fellowship at the church.

-His letter was determined offensive, and a committee was sent to investigate the trouble at Paw Paw Hollow.
+His letter was determined offensive.
+So a committee was sent to investigate the trouble at Paw Paw Hollow.

 Gatlin refused the committee entry and was reported as most “rude and uncivil.”